wordup-dev/wordup-cli/README.md

 # Wordup for Visual Studio Code

-If you use VSCode for your development you can download our [VSCode extension](https://marketplace.visualstudio.com/items?itemName=wordup.wordup-code).
+If you use VSCode for your development, you can install our [VSCode extension](https://marketplace.visualstudio.com/items?itemName=wordup.wordup-code).
 This extension will integrate all wordup features in your favorite editor.

 # Learn more